 Soy-based Baby Formula: Breast milk is best but if you are unable to breastfeed for whatever reason, the best nutritious baby formula I have found is this recipe at Weston A. Price Foundation.

 Tofu and TVP: If you’re a vegetarian or can’t eat meat or seafood for what ever reason, eat properly soaked and cooked beans and lentils, nuts and seeds for protein.
 Hemp protein powder is a good source of protein.

 Soy and Dairy-free Substitutes for Dairy Products:

 If you can’t eat raw milk or goat’s milk, try making your own almond milk.
-Most packaged almond milk still has soy lecithin in it.
-You can also make nut milk out of about any kind of nut and they are much healthier for you than buying storebought nut milks.
+Some packaged almond milk still has soy lecithin in it.
+You can also make nut milk out of about any kind of nut and it is much healthier for you than buying storebought nut milks.
 Hemp milk is also good for you and is high in Omegas.

 My favorite dairy-free and soy-free milk is coconut milk.
-I not only use it on hot cereal, but in many different types of recipes that call for milk.
-It is extremely good for you, even if it is high in fat!
-Find brands that are not sweetened or have added water to them.
+I not only use it in hot cereal, but in many different types of recipes that call for milk.
+Find brands that are not sweetened or have added water or thickeners in them.
 Also, buy whole, full fat coconut milk and organic if possible.

 Yogurt: If you can’t eat regular cow’s or goat’s yogurt or kefir, there are other alternatives to yogurt that are also soy-free.
-These include but aren’t limited to rice yogurt and coconut yogurt.
-The coconut yogurt does have sugar in it.
+The best one I would recommend is coconut yogurt.
+Here is a popular one: